aspose-email/Aspose.Email-API-References/english/python-net/aspose.email.storage.olm/olmstorage/_index.md

 ## OlmStorage class

-Represents Outlook for Mac storage (.OLM) file.
+Represents an Outlook for Mac (.OLM) storage file and provides functionality<br/>            to access and manipulate the data within the file such as emails, contacts,<br/>            calendars, tasks, and notes.

 The OlmStorage type exposes the following members:
 ## Constructors